rws10/Great_Ideas_show/README.md

 - Force titles to be unique
 - Change "approved" to "added"
 - Have the files uploaded listed by name
-- Have the edit page display the uploaded files
 - Have the ability to delete uploaded files from the edit page
 - Make "create new" button smaller on Homepage
-- Make the and comments exist in a paged list. limit perhaps to 10 per page?
+- Make the ideas and comments exist in a paged list. limit perhaps to 10 per page?
 Adjustable limit?
 - Edit comment box needs to be bigger
 - Add space between the name of the attachment and the download link
 - Popup on Homepage to acknowledge submission